microsoft/WhatTheHack/042-SAPOnAzure/Student/06-Start-Stop-Automation.md

 Import **SAPAzurePowerShellModules** PowerShell module that will be used by SAP Runbooks.

-> [!NOTE]
+**NOTE:**
-> PowerShell module **SAPAzurePowerShellModules** is stored in PowerShell Gallery and is easy to import into Azure automation account.
+PowerShell module `SAPAzurePowerShellModules` is stored in PowerShell Gallery and is easy to import into Azure automation account.

 ### **Import SAP Runbooks**